scalr-eap/iacp-rds-install/README.md

 1. Set your access keys for AWS using environment variables `export AWS_ACCESS_KEY_ID=<access_key> AWS_SECRET_ACCESS_KEY=<secret_key>`
 1. Run `terraform init;terraform apply` and watch the magic happen.

+Note: This represents the baseline configuration.
+It is up to you to add things like backup policies, autoscaling, etc to the configuration.